-Here stands the statue of four time Prime Minister of Great Britain, Mr William Ewart Gladstone who the town was named after.
-The statue was previously perched in the Gladstone Botanic Gardens but was moved to the gallery in 2003 after a modern extension revitalised the gallery.
+Here stands the statue of four-time Prime Minister of Great Britain, Mr William Ewart Gladstone, who the town was named after.
+The statue was previously perched in the Gladstone Botanic Gardens but was moved to the gallery in 2003 after a modern extension revitalised the space.

 10am: Explore the harbour town

-Stroll through the Marina Parklands (home to the Harbour Festival every Easter) or admire the boats moored along the harbour.
+Stroll through the Marina Parklands (home to the Harbour Festival every Easter) and admire the boats moored in the harbour.

-For an epic photo-op, travel an extra two minutes down Alf Orouke Drive to Spinnaker Park, which looks back onto the marina on one side and out to the islands surrounding the coastline on the other.
+For an epic photo-op, travel an extra two minutes down Alf Orouke Drive to Spinnaker Park, which looks back to the marina on one side and out to the surrounding islands on the other.

 12pm: Lunch by the water

-Take part in the town’s rite of passage and grab a classic pub feed at the Gladstone Yacht Club.
-Enjoy a bevo or two on the verandah that overlooks the harbour or take a seat in the Salties Bar downstairs where the water is so close you can almost dunk your feet into it.
+You can’t complete the town’s rite of passage without grabbing a classic pub feed at the Gladstone Yacht Club.
+Enjoy a bevvy or two on the verandah that overlooks the harbour or take a seat in Salties Bar downstairs, where the water is so close you can almost dunk your feet into it.

-Known to the locals as “Yachties” this historic establishment is also the finish line for the famous Brisbane to Gladstone Yacht Race that takes place every year over Easter.
+Known to the locals as “Yachties”, this historic establishment is also the finish line for the famous Brisbane to Gladstone Yacht Race that takes place every year over the Easter long weekend.

 2pm: Dessert with a view